TurboGears/tg2docs/docs/main/Config.rst

 ToscaWidgets is currently at a crossroads, with the 0.9.x branch being a very stable codebase, and TW2 providing speed benefits, easier use, and a simpler, easier to debug codebase.
 TW2 is currently in alpha, so it's up to you to determine it's level of stability before usage.
-TW and TW2 can be used similtaneously.
+TW and TW2 can be used simultaneously.
 To use them, modify the following config options:

 ``base_config.use_toscawidgets`` -- Set to False to turn off